Argentine cuisine: History

-Most immigrants were from Italy and Spain.
+By the turn of the century, Argentine cuisine was on a constant decline due to shortage of several ingredients.
+However, eating habits began to shift with further immigration which facilitated a gastronomic revolution.
+Most immigrants in the 1900s came from Italy and Spain.
 The Italians introduced pizza, as well as a variety of pasta dishes, including spaghetti and lasagna.
-British, German, Jewish, and other immigrants also settled in Argentina, all bringing their styles of cooking and favourite foods with them.
+British, German, Jewish, and other immigrants also settled in Argentina, all bringing their styles of cooking and favorite foods with them.
 The British brought tea, starting the tradition of teatime.
 All of these cultures influenced the dishes of Argentina.